dumux/dumux/tutorial/ex1/README.md

 ### 1. Getting familiar with the code

-Locate all the files you will need for this exercise (_exercise 1_)
+Locate all the files you will need for this exercise
 * The __main file__ for the __2p__ problem: `exercise1_2p.cc`
 * The __problem file__ for the __2p__ problem: `injection2pproblem.hh`
 * The __main file__ for the __2p2c__ problem: `exercise1_2p2c.cc`